Bookings are open: How to get a reservation for the new Star Wars hotel at Disney World

 It’s not just a Star Wars hotel — it’s an experience

-This won’t be a hotel you just book to stay at while on a Disney World vacation.
-Instead, it is a two-night immersive adventure aboard the Starship Halcyon.
-Perhaps in some ways, it makes more sense to think of it as a themed Disney cruise where you live out a Star Wars story, in that meals and activities are all part of the package.
+This is set to be a two-night immersive adventure aboard the Starship Halcyon as you travel to Galaxy’s Edge.
+It really does make more sense to think of it as a Disney cruise on land where you live out a “Star Wars” story, in that meals, lodging, entertainment and activities are all part of the package.

 You’ll then dock with Halcyon, hearing the “whoosh” of the airlock as your launch pod engages and you’ll emerge into the ship’s atrium.
 Once onboard, you’ll start two nights and three days of your Star Wars dreams.